jordan4ibanez/doml/README.md

 There are a few missing elements, they will (hopefully) be translated in later on.

-You should be able to follow a LWJGL tutorial (mostly, remember it's structs now) and get a functioning OpenGL/Vulkan program.
+You should be able to follow a LWJGL tutorial (mostly, remember it's structs now) and get a functioning OpenGL/Vulkan/Metal/DirectX/Software Rendering program.

 Also hi.